Manchester–Preston line: Freight and diversions

 The line is an important diversionary route at weekends, used in conjunction with the Crewe–Manchester line to divert away from a large section of the West Coast Main Line if required.
 The convenience is that this only adds 35–40 minutes to a journey and negates the need for costly bus replacement services.
+Services via the Atherton line use the route via Bolton as a diversionary route during disruption or engineering works.
 Some freight still uses this line (such as stone trains from the Peak District to a distribution terminal at Hope St., Salford and "Bin-liner" refuse trains from Pendleton to Scunthorpe), especially during the peak periods during the day.
 It is, however, a primary passenger route in the North West of England.